-Green building practices continue to mature and architects are seeking new ways to make buildings integral to healthy ecosystems.
-One way to achieve those objectives is through the use of products that are Cradle to Cradle Certified, such as PPG architectural glasses.
+As green building becomes more holistic, architects are seeking new ways make buildings integral to healthy ecosystems.
+One way to achieve this objective is through the use of products that are Cradle to Cradle Certified, such as PPG architectural glasses.

 To learn more about how PPG had its products Cradle to Cradle Certified, review our brochure.